Year to forget for Wales with World Cup looming

 The most pressing thing is the review into the autumn, which will determine Pivac's future.

-A speedy resolution is required because the Six Nations opener against world-ranked number one side Ireland is only two months away.
+A speedy resolution is required because the Six Nations opener against world number one side Ireland is only two months away.

 Also, if Pivac is to be replaced - and WRU bosses know this already - he deserves to be told quickly and not left hanging on.